Navy SEAL acquitted of murder in killing of captive in Iraq

 Gallagher, 40, a 19-year veteran deployed eight times, did not take the stand.

-The panel of five Marines and two sailors, including a SEAL, were mostly seasoned combat veterans who served in Iraq and several had lost friends in war.
-They deliberated fewer than eight hours over two days.
+The jury of five Marines and two sailors, including a SEAL, were mostly seasoned combat veterans who served in Iraq, and several had lost friends in war.
+They deliberated for less than eight hours over two days.

-Under the military system, two-thirds of a jury needs to agree to convict.
-In Gallagher’s case, that meant five of seven jurors.
-They could have convicted Gallagher on lesser charges, such as attempted murder.

-Vote tallies are not made public in military cases, so it not known whether any of the jurors voted for a conviction on the most serious charges

-Gallagher was also charged with attempted murder in the shootings of two civilians — an old man and young girl — and four other charges that included the unlawful discharge of his firearm by shooting at noncombatants, impeding an investigation by discouraging platoon members from reporting his criminal actions, retaliating against those who did and wrongfully posing with a casualty.
+Gallagher was also charged with attempted murder in the shootings of two civilians — an old man and a young girl — and four other charges: unlawfully discharging his firearm by shooting at noncombatants, impeding an investigation by discouraging platoon members from reporting his criminal actions, retaliating against those who did, and wrongfully posing with a casualty.

 The two-week trial included testimony from nearly a dozen SEALs, including Special Operator Corey Scott, a medic like Gallagher, who told the court that he saw the chief stab the militant in the neck but stunned the court when he said he was the one who ultimately killed the prisoner by plugging his breathing tube with his thumb as an act of mercy.

-Seven SEALs said Gallagher unexpectedly stabbed the captive moments after he and the other medics treated the detainee who was wounded in an airstrike that morning outside Mosul.
-One SEAL, in addition to Scott, said he saw Gallagher plunge his knife into the prisoner’s neck.
+Seven SEALs said Gallagher unexpectedly stabbed the captive moments after he and the other medics treated the detainee, who was wounded in an airstrike that morning outside Mosul.
+In addition to Scott, one other SEAL said he saw Gallagher plunge his knife into the prisoner’s neck.

-An Iraqi general who handed the wounded prisoner to the SEALs testified that Gallagher did not stab the boy.
-And Marine Staff Sgt.
-Giorgio Kirylo said after the militant died that he moved the body to take a “cool guy trophy” photo with it and saw no stab wounds on his neck.

-Gallagher’s attorneys said there were a number of things that could have caused the militant’s death, including internal injuries from the blast.